A measurement of two-photon exchange in Super-Rosenbluth separations with positron beams: Abstract

 \section{Abstract}

 The proton electric and magnetic form factors, $G_E$ and $G_M$, are intrinsically connected to the spatial distribution of charge and magnetization in the proton.
-For decades, Rosenbluth separation measurement, based on measurements of the angular dependence of elastic electron-proton scattering, were used to separate $G_E$ and $G_M$.
-More recently, polarized electron scattering measurements were used to improve the precision of the separation but showed significant disagreement with Rosenbluth measurements.
-The discrepancy was confirmed using a new `Super-Rosenbluth' technique to improve the precision of the Rosenbluth extraction.
+For decades, Rosenbluth separation measurements of the angular dependence of elastic e$^-$-p scattering were used to extract $G_E$ and $G_M$.
+More recently, polarized electron scattering measurements, aiming to improve the precision of $G_E$ extractions, showed significant disagreement with Rosenbluth measurements at large momentum transfers ($Q^2$).
+This discrepancy is generally attributed to neglected two-photon exchange (TPE) corrections.

-This large and unexpected discrepancy raised significant questions about our understanding of the proton, and became a high-priority issue for the field.
-Since then, a string of theoretical and experimental studies attempting to understand the discrepancy have led to the conclusion that two-photon exchange (TPE) corrections are most likely responsible for the discrepancy.
-TPE can be measured directly by comparing positron-proton (e$^+$p) and electron-proton (e$^-$p) scattering, but these measurements are extremely challenging.
-To date, TPE contributions have been directly observed only at lower $Q^2$ values, below the region where the Rosenbluth and polarization measurements strongly disagree.

-In this work, we show that there are significant benefits to combining the Super-Rosenbluth technique with positron beam measurements.
-In addition to providing improved precision and a greater kinematic reach, the use of the Super-Rosenbluth technique provides a comparison of e$^+$ and e$^-$ scattering that is insensitive to some of the key systematic uncertainties associated with direct comparisons of e$^+$p to e$^-$p scattering.
+At larger $Q^2$ values, a new `Super-Rosenbluth' technique was used to improve the precision of the Rosenbluth extraction, allowing for a better quantification of the discrepancy, while comparisons of e$^+$-p and e$^-$-p scattering indicated the presence of TPE corrections, but at $Q^2$ values below where a clear discrepancy is observed.
+In this work, we demonstrate the significant benefits to combining the Super-Rosenbluth technique with positron beam measurements.
+This approach provides a greater kinematic reach and is insensitive to some of the key systematic uncertainties in previous positron measurements.

 \keywords{Two Photon Exchange \and Proton Form Factors \and Elastic Scattering} \PACS{13.60.Fz \and 13.40.Gp \and 13.40.Ks}